 • Active and passive sentences

-• Find ever-more nuanced descriptors (think advanced synonyms and antonyms)
+• Use more nuanced descriptions (think advanced synonyms and antonyms).

 • Master homographs (e.g. understand that bear means the animal and to support or carry).

 • Employ common idioms, adages, and proverbs (e.g. “born yesterday”; “the early bird gets the worm”; “failure teaches success”)